 You have 3 opportunities to submit your points:

-Please email your points to firstname.lastname@example.org and use Lead Olympics Points in your subject line.
+Please email your points before 10am on the deadline date to email@example.com and use Lead Olympics Points in your subject line.
 In your email be sure to list the points you have earned in that reporting period and what colour team you are on.